the-whole-fruit/manifesto/README.md

 # The Whole Fruit Manifesto

+An unspeakable evil plagues the world of software developers.
+It’s present in private software projects and in oh so many open source contributions.
+It prevents brilliant engineers making a name for themselves.
+And the coolest projects from taking off.
+That evil is poor communication in writing.

-We believe that “writing good code” is not only about “writing good code”.
+Because **“_writing good code_” is not only about “_writing good code_”**.

 Sure, the code is the kernel.
-But around it, or about it, the software developer has to write a lot of words.
+But around it, or about it, the software developer has to write a lot of words:

 - Technical Documentation
 - Code Comments
 - Commits, Pull Requests
 - Tasks
-- Emails
+- Emails and many more

-We believe that good code can be made bad by improper use of words around it.
-Therefore, a software developer who strives to deliver good code needs to also communicate efficiently in writing.
+We believe that **good code can be made bad by improper use of words around it**.
+Therefore, a software developer who strives to deliver good code should also strive to communicate effectively in writing.
 Such is the whole fruit of a developer’s labor, kernel and all.

+**Our mission is to spread the good word.
+Will you join us?**

 <a href="#how-to-adopt"><img alt="Adopt the Manifesto" src="https://img.shields.io/badge/-adopt%20the%20manifesto-brightgreen"></a>